JoinMarket-Org/joinmarket/README.txt

 e.g. gui-taker.py has a gui which shows the user the orderbook and they can easily fill and order and see other statistics, could be easily done by opening a http port and sending a html form and graphics

+TODO need to move onto the bip44 structure of HD wallets

+TODO
+probably a good idea to have a debug.log where loads of information is dumped

 TODO
 code a gui where a human can see the state of the orderbook and easily choose orders to fill code a gui that easily explains to a human how they can choose a fee for their income-collector.py